 What started as a little company in California has shifted the way people think about electric vehicles, from practical economy cars to aspirational performance machines.
 Tesla's portfolio is impressive and only expanding, with the large Model S hatchback, compact Model 3 sedan, Model X three-row crossover, and the Model Y compact crossover.

 Least Expensive: The Tesla Model 3 competes at a similar price point to cars like the Chevrolet Bolt and Hyundai Kona Electric, starting around $40,000, but it offers a superior dynamic experience.

-Sportiest: The Tesla Model S P100D is a battery-powered supercar killer.
-With a 0-60 dispatched in just 2.3 seconds, it's quick enough to out-accelerate almost everything on the road.
+Sportiest: The Tesla Model S Plaid+ is a battery-powered supercar killer.
+With a 0-60 dispatched in a claimed 2.0 seconds, it's quick enough to out-accelerate almost everything on the road.